In this matter Greg Walsh acted for AB in a very important case against the Law Society of NSW.

 At para Justice Davies made this finding “In fact, the Law Society’s statement in that letter was untrue.
 Not only did the Law Society have the statutory declaration of CD from which it had quoted, but it had another statutory declaration, made at an earlier time, with answers to questions which had been asked of CD by the Law Society.
 That only became clear when Mr Walsh saw the report from the Bar Association mentioned earlier.
 That statutory declaration was not made available until a subpoena and a notice to produce was issued to the Law Society shortly before the present hearing.
 The other statutory declaration has never been made available to the plaintiff”.

 Justice Davies set out in his judgement at [25-26] the result of the investigation made by The NSW Bar Association to grant AB a Practising Certificate as a Barrister.
-Mr Walsh on her behalf had made full disclosure about the complaint to the Bar Association.
+Mr Walsh on her behalf had made full disclosure about the complaint to the Law Society.
 The Bar Association had been abled by way of notice issued to the Law Society to obtain the relevant statutory declaration.

 Ms Foord on behalf of the Law Society responded in a letter of 24 October 2017 again asserting that everything relevant had been provided to Mr Walsh on behalf of AB.